How to Scale OpenAI Codex from Solo Developer to Team Workflow Without Breaking Everything

 If "agent runtime" still feels new, two short maps to keep open:

-Modern Claude / GPT models have context windows in the 100K-1M token range as of 2026-04.
+Modern Claude / GPT models have context windows in the 100K-1M token range at time of writing.
 That sounds enormous.
 Then you measure your actual agent and discover that "enormous" is exactly enough.

 A typical OpenClaw call breaks down something like this on a fresh session: